Skip to content

 Can You Handle All of That on Your Own?

 But if you’re like most buyers, you might find all of the legal paperwork and negotiations a bit intimidating.
-That’s perfectly normal, especially for first-time buyers who have never been through the process before.
-In that case, you are probably better off working with an experienced agent who knows the area where you want to buy.
+That’s perfectly normal, especially for first-time buyers who have never been through it before.

 A Little Market Research Goes a Long Way

 The San Francisco Bay Area real estate market is highly competitive.
 This has always been the case.
-But it’s even more true today, in 2021, due to low inventory levels within the housing market.
+But it’s even more true today, due to low inventory levels within the housing market.

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.